dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 The attribute can be applied to a `class`, `struct`, `ref struct`, or `interface`.
 The attribute is not inherited although the attribute can be applied to a base `class` or an `abstract class`.

-The collection type must have an [*iteration type*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/statements.md#1295-the-foreach-statement).

-For the *create method*:

-* The *builder type* must be a non-generic `class` or `struct`.
+The *builder type* must be a non-generic `class` or `struct`.

+First, the set of applicable *create methods* `CM` is determined.
+It consists of methods that meet the following requirements:

+* The method must have the name specified in the `[CollectionBuilder(...)]` attribute.
 * The method must be defined on the *builder type* directly.
 * The method must be `static`.
 * The method must be accessible where the collection expression is used.
 * The *arity* of the method must match the *arity* of the collection type.
-* The method must have a single parameter of type `System.ReadOnlySpan<E>`, passed by value, and there is an [*identity conversion*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/conversions.md#1022-identity-conversion) from `E` to the [*iteration type*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/statements.md#1295-the-foreach-statement) of the *collection type*.
+* The method must have a single parameter of type `System.ReadOnlySpan<E>`, passed by value.
 * There is an [*identity conversion*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/conversions.md#1022-identity-conversion), [*implicit reference conversion*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/conversions.md#1028-implicit-reference-conversions), or [*boxing conversion*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/conversions.md#1029-boxing-conversions) from the method return type to the *collection type*.

+Methods declared on base types or interfaces are ignored and not part of the `CM` set.

+If the `CM` set is empty, then the *collection type* doesn't have an *element type* and doesn't have a *create method*.
+None of the following steps apply.

+Second, an attempt is made to determine the [*iteration type*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/statements.md#1295-the-foreach-statement) of the *collection type* from a `GetEnumerator` instance method or enumerable interface, not from an extension method.

+If an *iteration type* can be determined, then the *element type* of the *collection type* is the *iteration type*.
+If only one method among those in the `CM` set has an [*identity conversion*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/conversions.md#1022-identity-conversion) from `E` to the *element type* of the *collection type*, that is the *create method* for the *collection type*.
+Otherwise, the *collection type* doesn't have a *create method*.
+None of the following steps apply.

+Third (ie. if an *iteration type* cannot be determined), an attempt is made to infer the *element type*.
+If the `CM` set contains more than one method, the inference fails and the *collection type* doesn't have an *element type* and doesn't have a *create method*.

+Otherwise, type `E1` is determined by substituting type parameters of the only method from the `CM` set (`M`) with corresponding *collection type* type parameters in its `E`.
+If any generic constraints are violated for `E1`, the *collection type* doesn't have an *element type* and doesn't have a *create method*.
+Otherwise, `E1` is the *element type* and `M` is the *create method* for the *collection type*.

-An error is reported if the `[CollectionBuilder]` attribute does not refer to an invocable method with the expected signature.
+An error is reported if the `[CollectionBuilder]` attribute does not refer to an invokable method with the expected signature.

-Method overloads on the *builder type* with distinct signatures are ignored.
-Methods declared on base types or interfaces are ignored.

 For a *collection expression* with a target type <code>C&lt;S<sub>0</sub>, S<sub>1</sub>, &mldr;&gt;</code> where the *type declaration* <code>C&lt;T<sub>0</sub>, T<sub>1</sub>, &mldr;&gt;</code> has an associated *builder method* <code>B.M&lt;U<sub>0</sub>, U<sub>1</sub>, &mldr;&gt;()</code>, the *generic type arguments* from the target type are applied in order &mdash; and from outermost containing type to innermost &mdash; to the *builder method*.